 About Niall McCormick:

-Niall is a recovering engineer and now mature medical student at NUI Galway.
+Niall is an engineer, educator and now mature medical student at NUI Galway.
 He co-founded and ran Colmac Robotics, an award winning educational technology business for 4 years before starting a new adventure and beginning a career in healthcare.
-He is interested in too much but health, community and education are at the core.
+As part of the Board of the Camden Education Trust, he advises on innovative educational projects taking place in Ireland and around the world.
+He is interested in too much but emergency medicine, community and education are at the core.

 Contacting Niall McCormick: